allo-media/tech-blog/_posts/2018-01-26-reduce-and-the-ferris-wheel-metaphor.markdown

 I recently had to introduce some [Elm] concepts to a coworker who had some experience with [React] and [Redux].
 One of these concepts was [List.foldl], a reduction function which exists in many languages, specifically as [Array#reduce] in JavaScript.

-The coworker was struggling to understand the whole concept, so I tried to use a metaphor; I came with the idea of a [Ferris wheel] next to a lake, with someone in one of its basket holding a bucket, filling the basket with water from the lake everytime the basket was back to the ground.
+The coworker was struggling to understand the whole concept, so I tried to use a metaphor; I came with the idea of a [Ferris wheel] next to a lake, with someone in one of its basket holding a bucket, filling the basket with water from the lake everytime the basket is back to the ground.

 <a href="https://www.flickr.com/photos/45909111@N00/3812448452/in/photolist-6NTPpE-6NTN6S-8VeQqf-6NTMNw-fmHhYZ-fmHg7k-atTbFs-8VeK2S-atQvRT-6NTKw1-aUDvNP-7dfSYz-2XhKZV-fmXsCG-fmXscE-4sTcSG-8VeBij-fmHhsP-wMJMfg-wuBR7h-wuKc1H-wuBTjf-vQdnbN-wMeCvV-wMJKda-NoBSUY-NvJoFw-MAWVsx-NoBSPC-NoBSxL-NvJoKE-NoBSJY-NvJoFb-NoBSFw-NvJoBJ-MAWP4F-NvJqem-MAWvqe-NvJoHW-MAWv1M-NvJoMd-MAWvcP-vQmVTV-NyVKgD-wuKeKk-wuKdhF-wuBQ57-8VePww-8VbGbk-8Vbz14/" title="Gwydion M. Williams - View of Wuxi from Lake Tai">
     <img src="https://farm3.staticflickr.com/2509/3812448452_c6ecd0424f_z.jpg"